fusion809/fusion809.github.io-old2/_posts/2016/12/OS/03-debian.md

 * [Testing](https://wiki.debian.org/DebianTesting) &mdash; which will become the next stable release, presently Stretch (9).
 * [Unstable (sid)](https://wiki.debian.org/DebianUnstable) &mdash; a bleeding-edge rolling release version of Debian.

+Debian is the so called, "The universal operating system", probably because it is open-source, customizable and suitable for a wide variety of different platforms.
+In fact it is the Linux distribution that has been ported to the greatest number of processor architectures.
+It has even been ported to FreeBSD and GNU Hurd kernels.
+It uses the APT and dpkg package managers. dpkg provides lower-level package management services, being used for removing, installing and upgrading software packages.
+APT provides higher-level utilities such as repository management, package downloading, dependency resolution, *etc.*

 {% include Layouts/clear.html %}